How to Install AnyDesk on Debian 13, 12 and 11

 Removing ~/.anydesk permanently deletes your AnyDesk user data, including connection history, saved addresses, and local settings.
 This cannot be undone.

-If you want a complete cleanup, remove AnyDesk’s user-specific data directory:
+For a complete per-user cleanup, remove AnyDesk’s user data directory:

 rm -rf ~/.anydesk